liyanghuang/1099-parser/README.md

 ## How to use

 1. have python installed.
 If you don't have it installed download it here: https://www.python.org/downloads/
-2. clone this repository: `$ git clone https://github.com/liyanghuang/1099-parser.git` or download the `1099parser.py` file in the repository above.
+2. clone this repository: `$ git clone https://github.com/liyanghuang/1099-parser.git` **OR** download the `1099parser.py` file in the repository above.
 3. run the script: `$ python 1099parser.py`
 4. follow the instructions and input what the script asks you to imput